 A Task (also known as a main or parent Task) is what you create and points to the kind of job you are doing.

 A subtask is a stage within a Task.
-It divides up a Task into steps you take in order to complete it, like a to-do list.
+It divides up a Task into steps you take to complete it, like a to-do list.
 Subtasks only exist under a main or parent Task.
 If the Task is the parent, then subtasks are the children's tasks.

 - Client Requests can be created under a parent Task, like subtask, but can be sent on their own as well, as a standalone or one-off type of task.